 These Bailey’s chocolate truffles get top marks on the treats scale but have a short list of only 5 ingredients and a simple process to make them.
 They do need to be made in two stages to allow the mixture to cool and firm up to the correct texture before rolling it into balls and coating them.

 If you’re not familiar with Baileys it’s a liqueur made from Irish Whisky and cream.
-It’s soft and silky on the palette with a mild easy drinking flavour even for those off us that don’t drink whisky.
-It’s generally served in a small glass as a liqueur and in a warmer climate it’s good served over ice.
-It’s also a popular addition to creamy holiday and resort cocktails.
+It’s soft and silky on the palette with a mild easy drinking flavour even for those of us that don’t drink whisky.
+It’s generally served in a small glass as a liqueur and in a warmer climate, it’s delicious served over ice.

-I’ve whipped these up Baileys chocolate truffles a couple of times in the last few weeks.
-They make a great addition to a sweet platter, a small hand made hostess gift and are very handy staples as they can be kept in the freezer and grabbed out as needed for unexpected guests.
+I’ve whipped these up Bailey’s chocolate truffles several times in the last few weeks.
+They make a great addition to a sweet platter, or a small handmade hostess gift and are very handy staples as they can be kept in the freezer and grabbed out as needed for unexpected guests.

-If you’re a fan of your chocolate treats laced with something a bit extra do check out my Baileys Fudge.
-I’m honestly not sure which is my favourite, the fudge or the truffle!
-If you’re as undecided as I am you can always make both, they disappear fast.
+I’m honestly not sure which is my favourite, the fudge, the truffle, or the ice cream!
+If you’re as undecided as I am you can always make them all, they disappear fast.